 - Then they examine the claim for rejection or acceptance

 The process is no joke, and when Mt.
 Baker Ski Area was claimed to set the world record snowfall, there were four resort staff members calculating snowfall.
-These four used the parking lot located at 4,200-feet as the location of observation.
-The NCEC, when assessing the record-breaking claim, evaluated the practices used by these four.
-It was deemed that they were correct in line and used the correct practice of averaging various sample depths.
+These four used the parking lot located at 4,200-feet as the observation location.
+The NCEC, when assessing the record-breaking claim, evaluated the practices employed by these four.
+They were deemed correct and used the proper method of averaging various sample depths.
 This can be found via Twitter on the NOAA NCEI Climate account.

-To add to the observers’ findings, they, in fact, discovered that trees that were more than 120 years-old were snapped off.
+To add to the observers’ findings, they discovered that trees over 120 years old had snapped off.
 Whether you believe it or not, record or not, during the ’98-’99 ski season, if you skied Mt.
 Baker, you probably were surfing on snow all day.